kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/08_Declaritive_vs_Imperative_Approaches/transcript.md

 1
 ```

-In this respect the kubectl apply command is more intelligent, because it is designed to bring a request to a desired state, or do nothing if it is already at that stage.
-Whereas the verb-based commands only attempts to perform the task its meant to perform.
+In this respect the kubectl apply command is more intelligent, because it ensures a desired state is reached by taking the necessary actions, or do nothing if it is already at that state.
+Whereas the verb-based commands only attempts to perform the action irrespective it needs to or not.